 For those in B.C. with a drafty or poorly insulated home, not plugging leaks in a home is like leaving the door ajar on a cold winter day.

-Fortunately, the Home Renovation Rebates and Clean BC Better Homes programs, a partnership between BC Hydro, FortisBC and the Province of B.C., are making it easier for homeowners to upgrade their insulation cost-effectively.
+Fortunately, our Home Renovation Rebate program is making it easier for homeowners to upgrade their insulation cost-effectively.
 That's vital, as a well-insulated home is energy wise year-round: warmer in the winter and cooler in the summer.

 Here are a few things you should know about the insulation rebates, and how to ensure you're getting a quality upgrade.
 You can only claim the rebates if a licensed contractor does the work.